Jay-luozhijie/MagicBox1/README.md

 ## About
-IDEA is written by Luo Zhijie and Weng Ying.
+MagicBox is written by Luo Zhijie and Weng Ying.